 - Handle situations that trigger your substance abuse

-- Identify activities that help you reduce stress, like meditation, biofeedback, yoga or creative hobbies
+- Identify activities that help you reduce stress

-Fear of having a panic attack, a flashback or a depressive episode can be a big barrier to getting treatment for Xanax dependence.
-American Family Physician points out that the long-term use of benzodiazepines can make you psychologically dependent on these drugs, affecting your self-confidence.
-You may feel that you can’t handle the everyday stress of work, traffic or family conflicts unless you have the drug.
-If you suffer from one or more phobias, or fears of specific situations or entities, you may worry about how you’ll face them without Xanax.
+The fear of having a panic attack or a depressive episode can be a significant barrier to getting treatment.
+However, long-term use of benzodiazepines can lead to psychological dependence on these drugs and affect your self-confidence.
+You may feel that you can’t handle the everyday stress of work, traffic, or family unless you have Xanax®.